Easy Traditional Vegan Sticky Toffee Pudding- Date Pudding

 What is sticky toffee pudding?

 Sticky toffee pudding (or sticky date pudding, toffee pudding, or date pudding) is a delicious British dessert served around the holiday times for Christmas.
-It’s made with soaked dates that have been blended into a puree for a deliciously sweet and delicate cake that’s been layered and baked with a warm toffee sauce.
+It’s made with soaked dates that have been blended into a puree.
+Then folded into a brown sugar cake batter that’s been layered and baked with a warm toffee sauce.

 Traditionally, sticky date pudding is served with even more warm toffee sauce and a dollop of whipped cream or ice cream.